Patrick-Dolan/pig-latin-translator/README.md

 If the first consonants include "qu", move the "q" and the "u."
 Don't forget about words like "squeal" where "qu" doesn't come first!
 Examples: "quick" becomes "ickquay" while "squeal" becomes "ealsquay."

 ## Tests

+*This project was created using a prompt from Learnhowtoprogram.com's Fidgetech track and includes a requirement to do test pseudo code.
+The following are my pseudo tests:*

 ```
 Describe: translatePigLatin()